 Customers can use both credit and debit cards with Apple Pay.
 All Visa, MasterCard and American Express cards can be used in combination with Apple Pay and the original cards do not have to be Contactless.
 At the moment, corporate cards are not supported by Apple Pay but customers can load multiple credit and debit cards into their Wallet and choose which to pay with.

 You can advertise this by downloading the Apple Pay mark for your terminal screen or order Apple Pay decal for your shopfront window and register.
-Letting your customers know that you’re set up to accept Apple Pay can encourage them to spend more and can improve their experience at your store.
+Letting your customers know that you’re set up to accept Apple Pay can encourage them to spend more and can improve their experience in your store.

 Processing the returns of an Android Pay payment is easy.
 Use the customer’s Device Account Number to find the purchase on your terminal and process the return like you would with a regular Contactless payment.
 To find the last four or five digits of the Device Account Number on iPhone, ask the customer to go to their Wallet on the device and tap the card used to pay.
 The last four digits of the Device Account Number can be found here.